The best time to retire is when you’re ready. Here’s how to get ready for when you’re ready.

 So, adding to your super will help it grow and leave you with more money to play with in retirement.

 There’s a couple of ways to do this.

 With salary sacrifice, your employer agrees to pay part of your income as superannuation.
 Salary sacrifice works to your advantage in a couple of ways.
 First, because the super contribution comes from your pre-tax income, it is only taxed at 15% as it enters your fund.
 This may be less than your usual rate of income tax.
 Secondly, because an amount of your salary has been deposited into your super, this reduces the amount of your remaining income that will need to be taxed.
 So, you’ve saved tax by making the contribution and you’ve saved tax by reducing your income.
 It’s a win/win situation.
-Download the Fact Sheet for more information.

 If you just want to make occasional additional contributions to your super, rather than making it a regular thing each pay day, you can do it from your after-tax income.
 This will also help you grow your retirement savings.
 Indeed the Government actively encourages people to do this by offering their Co-contribution Scheme.
 This is where the Government could contribute 50 cents for every $1 from your after-tax pay (to a maximum of $500) that you put into your super.
-Click here for more information on the Government Co-contribution Scheme.
+Click here for more information on the Government Co-contributions Scheme.

 Make a plan

 Have you thought about what you might want to do when you finish working?
 Or how much money you might need?
 A little planning now will help you take control of your future.